Dan6erbond/shrinkarr/README.md

 Shrink your qBittorrent downloads folder by magnitudes.

-Shrinkarr is a support application for the \*Arr stack, that can automatically delete torrents by size or completion date once a given free space threshold has been reached.
-Users can limit the categories that Shrinkarr is allowed to touch.
+Shrinkarr is a support tool for the \*Arr stack, that can automatically delete torrents by size or completion date once a given free space threshold has been reached.
+Users can limit the categories that Shrinkarr is allowed to remove.

 ## Motivation

-Scripts such as [Prunerr](https://github.com/rpatterson/prunerr) already exist to only remove torrents that have been upgraded in the *Arr apps.
+Tools such as [Prunerr](https://github.com/rpatterson/prunerr) already exist to only remove torrents that have been upgraded in the *Arr apps.
 However, sometimes the *Arr apps and download client don't share the same disk, in which case you might want a simpler approach of deleting items once a certain free space threshold has been reached.

 ## Running